canonical/data-science-stack/docs/tutorial/getting-started.rst

 Initialise the DSS
 ^^^^^^^^^^^^^^^^^^

-Next, you have to initialise DSS on top of MicroK8s and prepare MLflow:
+Next, you need to initialise DSS on top of MicroK8s and prepare MLflow:

 .. code-block:: bash